 The West Yorkshire training programme offers comprehensive Core and Specialist Training programmes providing a mixture of busy District General and Tertiary referral centre experience.
 On completion of their training programme our trainees are capable of dealing with anything a busy hospital can throw at them!

-Core and specialist rotations are based around the following hospitals:
+Core rotations are based around the following hospitals:

 - Airedale General

 - Mid Yorks Hospitals (consisting of Pinderfields (Wakefield), Dewsbury and Pontefract Hospitals)

 - Calderdale and Huddesfield Trust (consisting of Calderdale Royal (Halifax) and Huddersfield Royal Infirmary)

 - Leeds Teaching Hospitals (consisting of Leeds General Infirmary (LGI) and St James's University Hospital (SJUH))